Cookie Consent by Privacy Policies website

 We were pleased to see a large number of tenants kept themselves safe by following the guidance.
 Feedback from tenants was highly positive, however a couple of concerns were raised.
 We have already identified some positive solutions and will be feeding back to those tenants soon.

 As with all drills they are in place so tenants and staff can gain knowledge and awareness about what would happen if there was to be a real emergency.
-We will be implementing further training and obtain feedback from our tenants and staff as to what worked well and what needed to be improved on, by listening to the tenants we ensure we gain an insight to the impact it has on the tenants and what we can do support the tenants to ensure they have a good understanding.
+We will be implementing further training and obtain feedback from our tenants and staff as to what worked well and what needed to be improved on, by listening to the tenants we ensure we gain an insight to the effect it has on the tenants and what we can do support the tenants to ensure they have a good understanding.

 We share Fire Safety information through our social media posts and all information regarding Fire safety can be found on our website: Darlington BC - Fire Safety.